kyamagu/mexopencv/README.markdown

     C:\Users\(Username)\AppData\Roaming\MathWorks\MATLAB\(version)\mexopts.bat

 Open this file and remove `SECURE_SCL=0` option.
-After this, compile all mex files.
+After this, compile all mex files again.

 ### Invalid MEX file error

-If you see `Invalid MEX file` error even after removing `SECURE_SCL=0` flag in the mex configuration, it indicates that the OpenCV binary distribution has still has a compatibility issue.
+If you see `Invalid MEX file` error even after removing `SECURE_SCL=0` flag in the mex configuration, it indicates that the OpenCV binary distribution still has some compatibility issue.
 To solve the problem, it is recommended to compile the OpenCV library from source in this case.
 Check the following page for how to compile OpenCV: http://opencv.willowgarage.com/wiki/InstallGuide